kingcons/cl-6502/src/opcodes.md

 past the arguments.

-If you were reading carefully earlier, you noticed that we wrap the body of `defasm` in a FLET that defines the `getter`, `setter`, and `getter-mixed` functions to access memory for the opcode's addressing mode.
-It's advantageous for performance to compute as much as possible at compile-time, so we have `defaddress` store the BODY for an addressing mode and let `defasm` construct each lambda's FLET on the fly with `%getter` and `%setter`.
+If you were reading carefully earlier, you noticed that we wrap the body of `defasm` in a FLET that defines the `getter` and `setter` functions to access memory for the opcode's addressing mode.
+It's advantageous for performance to compute as much as possible at compile-time, so we have `make-getter` compute a custom body for the GETTER in `defasm`.

-Getter-mixed is there only because, unlike **all** the other instructions, shifts and rotations (i.e. ASL, LSR, ROL, and ROR), use "raw" addressing in their accumulator mode but normal addressing everywhere else.
+`make-getter` is there only because, unlike **all** the other instructions, shifts and rotations (i.e. ASL, LSR, ROL, and ROR), use "raw" addressing in their accumulator mode but "normal" addressing everywhere else.
 Consequently, those instructions are the only place it is used.
 Aren't you glad I already hunted those bugs down?